 Best universities in the world

-There are 7.5 million items in the Kyushu University Museum including documents, animals, archaeological artefacts and an insect collection of more than 4 million specimens.
+There are 7.5 million items in the Kyushu University Museum including documents, archaeological artefacts and an insect collection of more than 4 million specimens.

 Student experiences of studying in Japan